danclay/eris-fleet/README.md

 - Graceful shutdowns
 - Central request handler
 - Central data store
-- Can use a modified version of Eris
+- Can use a modified version of the Eris client
 - Concurrency support
+- Fully typed for Typescript

 A very basic diagram: